ballerina-platform/ballerina-lang/stdlib/database/mysql/src/main/ballerina/mysql/Module.md

 ## Module overview

-This module provides the functionality required to access and manipulate data stored in a MySQL database.
+This module provides the functionality that is required to access and manipulate the data stored in a MySQL database.

-### Client
+### Creating the client

 You need to create a `client` object to access a database.
-A sample for creating a MySQL client can be found below.
+You can create a sample MySQL client as follows.

 ### Handling the connection pool